 - 50% in Biology 30 or equivalent

-- completion of the Therapeutic Recreation Certificate program or equivalent and/or permission from the Program Chair is a requirement for admission to the diploma program
+- completion of the Therapeutic Recreation – certificate program or equivalent and/or permission from the program chair is a requirement for admission to the diploma program

-In this program, you will learn how to enhance your clients' quality of life through leisure activities.
+You will learn how to enhance your clients' quality of life through leisure activities.
 The program will prepare you to work with a variety of client groups in different care settings.

 Both a certificate and diploma are available:

 - The diploma year (Year 2) focuses on the concepts, theory, and practical experiences related to leadership and critical thinking in order to prepare graduates to work more independently.
-Available through on-campus instruction, hybrid delivery, or online education.

 Students are more likely to be successful in this program if they: